civier/Extended-GODIVA/README.md

 #  Extended GODIVA model

 An extended version of the neuro-computational model GODIVA.
-Includes a basal ganglia (BG) - ventral premotor cortex (vPMC) loop that serves to select and initiates the correct syllables and in a timely manner.
+Includes a basal ganglia (BG) - ventral premotor cortex (vPMC) loop that serves to select and initiate the correct syllables and in a timely manner.

 The code was used for the simulations of developmental stuttering resulting from elevated dopamine levels and impaired corticostriatal  projects (Civier et al., 2013).